 You can use it to track traffic, sales, conversions and more —if you have the proper setup.
 Tracking conversions is one of its most vital functions for marketers looking to drive growth and identify areas to improve their offering and journey.

-While Analytics can be daunting for the novice user, it’s well worth the effort to get to grips with its quirks in order to harvest all that valuable information.
+While Google Analytics reporting can be daunting for the novice user, it’s well worth the effort to get to grips with its quirks in order to harvest all that valuable information.